GREAT MOTORCYCLE ROADS IN RHODE ISLAND

 TIME: 10 mins

 This little known hidden gem is a short, yet delightful motorcycle road in southern Rhode Island.
+RI-110 connects Route 138 to Route 1 to the south.
 It's a quiet 2-lane road through the trees with some nice curves, and even some elevation changes.
-And the pavement quality is some of the best in the state.
-Continue on south to East Matunuck State Beach.
+The pavement quality is some of the best in the state as of 2023.
+It's a great option if you're exploring the Narragansett or the East Matunuck State Beach area.
+Despite being a short ride, you'll appreciate every moment of this great Rhode Island motorcycle road!

 Frequently Asked Questions (FAQ)